Generalized chip firing and critical groups of arithmetical structures on trees: Arithmetical structures on trees with prescribed critical groups

-\begin{remark} The results of this section imply that for any finite abelian group~$\mathcal{G}$ there is an arithmetical structure on a tree with critical group~$\mathcal{G}$, but we can say the same about other classes of graphs.
-Recall that a graph~$G$ is unicyclic if $\abs{E(G)}= \abs{V(G)}$, and more generally is $c$-cyclic if $\abs{E(G)} = \abs{V(G)}+c-1$.
-Since there is an arithmetical structure on a cyclic graph with trivial critical group and an $\vr$-value of~$1$ at one of its vertices, Theorem~\ref{thm:mergingcriticalgroup} and Proposition~\ref{prop:broomgraphs} allow us to find an arithmetical structure on a $c$-cyclic graph whose critical group is~$\mathcal{G}$, for any positive integer~$c$. \end{remark}
+\begin{remark} The results of this section imply that for any finite abelian group~$\mathcal{G}$ there is an arithmetical structure on a tree with critical group~$\mathcal{G}$, but the same thing is also true for some other classes of graphs.
+Recall that a graph~$G$ is unicyclic if $\abs{E(G)} = \abs{V(G)}$, and more generally is $c$-cyclic if $\abs{E(G)} = \abs{V(G)}+c-1$.
+Since there is an arithmetical structure on a cyclic graph with trivial critical group and an $\vr$-value of~$1$ at one of its vertices, Proposition~\ref{prop:broomgraphs} and Theorem~\ref{thm:mergingcriticalgroup} allow us to construct an arithmetical structure on a $c$-cyclic graph whose critical group is~$\mathcal{G}$, for any positive integer~$c$. \end{remark}